SilenNaihin/gsheets-scripts/README.md

 Person description:"" & Q2 &
 ""
 The email should start with a greeting, don't be robotic, I am selling lead generation, offer is industry grade magnets.
 Be short and concise."", ""gpt-4"")`

-### NOTE: Every time you reorder rows, delete a row, or refresh/reopen the spreadsheet the cells will rerun.
-Ensure that you crtl+c then crtl+shit+v to just paste the content of the cells without the formulas once they are done.

-Here's a link to an example spreadsheet you can copy and use yourself : https://docs.google.com/spreadsheets/d/1mGNvG-PXau_HDDUIhUJe0kngPsxQQTnRr7O5KLZcDp0